 - TAMU Vice Chancellor’s Awards in Excellence for Graduate Teaching (2009) and Team Research (2009)

-Dr. Andy Herring is professor and holder of the John K. Riggs ’41 beef cattle professorship, and interim associate department head for extension in the Department of Animal Science.
+Dr. Andy Herring is professor, holder of the John K. Riggs ’41 beef cattle professorship, and interim associate department head for extension in the Department of Animal Science.
 He also is a member of the TAMU intercollegiate faculty of genetics.

 Herring was raised on a cattle and sheep ranch near Talpa, Texas, in Coleman and Runnels counties that has been in his family since 1886.
 He received a bachelor’s in animal science from Tarleton State University in 1988, a master’s in animal breeding from Texas A&M University in 1991, and a doctorate in genetics from Texas A&M University in 1994.
 Herring came to our department from Texas Tech University, where he was a faculty member in the Department of Animal and Food Sciences from 1994-2002.